yefangwong/madaga/README.md

 # Install Stanford CoreNLP
 I don't have a Debian-based Linux environment available so this is untested, but it should be as follows:</br>
-Download CoreNLP 4.5.4 and Unzip it somewhere:
+Download CoreNLP 4.5.4 and Unzip it somewhere:</br>
 (Debian-based Linux and MacOS X)

 ```cd /usr/local/